The z- transform for a discrete-time signal x[n] is given as:

 Poles and zeros

-We are interested in z-transform in the form of ratio of polynomials in z
+We are interested in z-transforms which are in the form of ratio of polynomials in z.

 X(z)=D(z)N(z)